 Request for Re-Review

-If the submitter disagrees with the RO decision, they can submit a re-review request.
-For information on the re-review request, please see the WCMSA Reference Guide which is available in the Downloads section at the bottom of the page.
+If the submitter believes the recommended value is the result of an error, they may be eligible to submit a re-review request.
+For information on re-review requests, please see the WCMSA Reference Guide which is available in the Downloads section at the bottom of the WCMSA page.

 If the case qualifies, the re-review request should be submitted as follows:

-- For a proposal that was submitted electronically (via the WCMSAP), please use the portal application found in the Related Links section below.
-Please see Chapter 12: Manage Existing Case in the WCMSAP User Manual for more information on this topic.
-This Use Manual is available on the Reference Tab of the WCMSAP application.
+- For a proposal that was submitted electronically (via the WCMSAP), please use the WCMSAP application.
+See Chapter 12: Manage Existing Case in the WCMSAP User Manual for more information on this topic.
+This User Manual is available on the Reference Tab of the WCMSAP application.

-- For a proposal that was originally submitted on paper or CD, please submit your request in writing to the following address:
+- For a proposal that was originally submitted on paper or CD, please submit your request in writing to the WCMSA address on the Contacts page.

 - Help with File Formats and Plug-Ins